 If anemia is present, then blood transfusions may be necessary.
 Repeated blood transfusions may lead to the buildup of excess iron in the body and the need for iron chelation therapies.
 Patients with low blood erythropoietin levels (e.g., <500 IU/L) may benefit from treatment with recombinant erythropoietin, which stimulate red blood cell production.

 Platelet transfusions may be necessary to control excessive bleeding.
 Drugs that stimulate bone marrow platelet production may also be prescribed (e.g., eltrombopag).

-Medications such as erythropoietin may be given in some cases to help stimulate RBC production.
-Growth factors such as granulocyte colony stimulating factor and granulocyte macrophage-colony stimulating factor may be given to stimulate WBC production.
+Antibiotics may be required when white blood cell (WBC) counts are low and a person experiences recurrent infections.
+Growth factors such as granulocyte colony stimulating factor (G-CSF) and granulocyte macrophage-colony stimulating factor (GM-CSF) may be given to stimulate WBC production.

-Some patients with MDS may be given chemotherapy agents such as 5-azacitidine and decitabine, immunomodulating drugs such as lenalidomide (especially those who have a del(5q) chromosome alteration), or immune suppressants.
+Some patients with MDS may be given chemotherapy agents such as 5-Azacitidine and Decitabine, immunomodulating drugs such as Lenalidomide (especially those who have a del(5q) chromosome alteration), or immune suppressants.